-The Inn invites students from all universities to visit the Inn, hear a range of talks from practising barristers and then to dine in Hall in the evening.
-This is a great way to learn more about the life of a Barrister, and to get a glimpse into the more traditional, sociable side of an Inn of Court.
-Places are limited, and invitations are sent to each university who will select those who can attend.
+The Inn invites students from all universities to visit, hear a range of talks from practising barristers and then dine in the Great Hall.
+This is a great way to learn more about the life of a barrister, and to get a glimpse into the more traditional, sociable side of an Inn of Court.
+Places are limited, and invitations are sent to each university, who will select those who can attend.